skx/simple.vm/README.md

 Golang Port
 -----------

-The virtual-machine which executes the bytecode is written in C, so for fun I thought it would be interesting to port it to golang.
+The virtual-machine which executes the bytecode is written in C, but for fun I thought it would be interesting to port it to golang.

-The result is `main.go` which executes some of the programs, it will terminate when it reaches an instruction which hasn't been implemented.
-For the moment it runs a few of the examples:
+The result is `main.go` which executes most of the sample programs, for those that it cannot execute it will cleanly terminate when it reaches a bytecode instruction which hasn't been implemented.

+Sample usage:

       $ ./compiler examples/jump.in
       $ go run main.go examples/jump.raw